 Introduction to solutions

-Every customization that you make to Common Data Service for Apps, or to a previously installed solution, is part of a solution.
+Every customization that you make to CDS for Apps, or to a previously installed solution, is part of a solution.
 Every change you apply is tracked and any dependencies can be calculated.
-When you export a managed solution, it contains all the changes that have been applied for that solution into a file that you can then import into a different Common Data Service for Apps environment.
+When you export a managed solution, it contains all the changes that have been applied for that solution into a file that you can then import into a different CDS for Apps environment.

-If you intend to transport customizations or extensions between different Common Data Service for Apps environments or distribute solutions using AppSource, you must understand the solution framework.
+If you intend to transport customizations or extensions between different CDS for Apps environments or distribute solutions using AppSource, you must understand the solution framework.

 Managed and unmanaged solutions